Out of School Hours Care Supervisor

 About the Opportunity

-Cabonne Council has an exciting opportunity for an Out of School Hours Care Supervisor to join our Manildra and Mullion Creek services on a casual basis.
+Cabonne Council has exciting opportunities for Out of School Hours Care Supervisors to join our various services on a casual basis.

 The primary purpose of this position is to be responsible for the day to day running of the out of school hours program including supervising children, ensuring their well-being and safety, and engaging with their needs and interests.

 You will be working as part of a team that service the Cabonne Council area.
 Lead by a supportive and proactive leadership team, you will be provided with support and training in line with Council's values to learn the role and ensure our workers are resilient, adaptive and are able to perform to Council and community expectations.

 Working for Cabonne Council provides a rewarding opportunity to work for, and in, a close knit community.

 - To plan the service’s program.
 The program should be balanced with a variety of passive and active activities.
 The program should be relevant to the local community.

 - To recognise the needs of children at different stages of development and to ensure these needs are met.

 - To check the service’s equipment and make sure it is adequate before the program starts.
 Equipment should be varied enough to offer a stimulating program.